sebam2k4/exam-platform-angularjs/readme.md

 8. Make changes to the code and refresh the browser window to see your changes.
 9. Happy days!

+### Deployment

+The application has been deployed to GitHub Pages from gh-pages branch.

 ## Testing

 ### Manual Testing
+(Note To Self: write actual manual tests performed)
 #### Compatibility
 - Website looks consistent in both layout and style on different desktop browsers on Windows 10 operating system, including Chrome 61, Firefox 56, Opera 48, Vivaldi 1.12, MS Edge 40, and IE 11 and their mobile preview modes if available.
 - Also consistent on latest android and windows mobile devices. (not tested on apple iOS)